SELF-CONFESSION VS EXPLOITATION

 My Videomasochisms is a sly riposte to the director’s fellow experimental filmmakers who mutilated themselves under the camera’s gaze and under the guise of performance art.
-Yet the piece doesn’t come across as bitter or bad tempered, but warm and funny: accompanied by over-agonizing noises, Robakowski treats his face with a set of sharp tools and strings, resulting in a row of slanted grimasses.
+Yet the piece doesn’t come across as bitter or bad-tempered, but warm and funny: accompanied by over-agonizing noises, Robakowski treats his face with a set of sharp tools and strings, resulting in a row of slanted grimaces.

 PROGRAM 4: FRACTURED CONFINEMENT

 Raw and shaky camera footage suggests an authentic take on reality, often blurring the border between documentary and fiction beyond distinction.
-Cyrus Frisch’s first feature film shot on mobile phone uses the art of low resolution imagery to create an unsettingly encapsulated vision of the world, a psychological drama at the heart of urban society.
+Cyrus Frisch’s first feature film shot on mobile phone uses the art of low-resolution imagery to create an unsettlingly encapsulated vision of the world, a psychological drama at the heart of urban society.

 Why didn’t anybody tell me it would become this bad in Afghanistan, Cyrus Frisch (The Netherlands 2007, 70:00 min)